God has condemned me not. No more do I.

 Father, I was mistaken in myself, because I failed to realize the Source from which I came.
 I have not left that Source to enter in a body and to die.
 My holiness remains a part of me, as I am part of You.
 And my mistakes about myself are dreams.
 I let them go today.
 And I stand ready to receive Your Word alone for what I really am.

-Jesus makes it sound so simple.
-I think or feel something that is not like God, I then realize this can’t be true because I am like God in every way and nothing can change this.
+DAILY APPLICATION: Jesus says he will never ask us to do something we cannot do so I am certain that I can know myself as I am in reality.
+I think or feel something that is not like God, but I then realize this can’t be true because I am like God in every way and nothing can change this.
 So I let my condemning thoughts go to the Holy Spirit to be removed from my mind.
 It is simple, but I used to think it was hard.
 Now I see it is not hard, it just required vigilance and practice.

 This led to more peace and more certainty until a decision was made to never again compromise, to always choose the truth over the ego false claims.
-I am still at the stage of practice with this, but I am practicing from a place of greater freedom and joy and certainty.
-I cannot fail because I am not making myself anything, I am just becoming willing to remember the truth that never stopped being true.
+I still practice with this, but I am practicing from a place of greater freedom and joy and certainty.
+I cannot fail because I am not making myself anything; I am just becoming willing to remember the truth that never stopped being true.

 I read my journal this morning to see how this felt in the past and it was interesting to see how I was led from fear and doubt, through the various stages of understanding, to get to this place of complete dedication and trust.